szaske/SeattleExplorer/README.md

 MY STARTING POINT
 I consider myself a beginner Android developer.
 I've written one large-ish Android application.
 My application was fairly complex; I wrote custom views, used Google location services and utilized Firebase as my backend.
 But I don't have any experience with Fragments, Databinding or Dagger and like most beginner developers most of my code ended up in the Activity.
 Now it's time I grow as a developer and learn the proper way to architect an Android app.

 STEP #1.
 Creating a new Android project.
 I'm using Android Studio 3.2.
 I created a new Android project, gave it a name (Seattle Explorer), chose a minimum SDK (21 Lollipop) and when asked to chose an activity type, I chose Fragment+Viewmodel.
 I chose Fragment+ViewModel because it's a new option added to help facilitate the use of Fragments and ViewModels, two things I'll want to add to my project.
 I'm hoping the boilerplate code will be helpful.
 WOOHOO I have a working Android app with fragments already.
 I added this README.md file and this will be my first commit.

+STEP #2.
+Basic project clean up.
+I've created enough Android apps to know that it's nice to have some organization in my build.gradle files.
+I'll start by consolidating all my versions numbers in the project build.gradle file.
+This it pretty standard, just create an ext section within the buildscript section.
+I also lowered the compileSdkVersion to 27 so my app will work with more phones, but still work with the Jetpack Navigation library (which requires AppCompat 27+).
+It's best to do this at the start of a project before I add any code.